zorowangtt/phdthesis/source/12_chapter4_hp36_nonbonded.md

 Their $\lambda_{\alpha,\alpha+4}$ values, interaction types, their $c_{HB}$ and contacts distances are listed in Table S3.
 The $\lambda_{\alpha,\beta}$ values for contacts with no hydrogen bonds are significantly lower, i.e. an order of magnitude lower, than those with hydrogen bonds.
-Two special residues pairs (2LEU-6ASP and 21LEU-25LYS) did not form hydrogen bonds but had relative higher $\lambda_{\alpha,\beta}$ values.
+Two special residues pairs (2LEU-6ASP and 21LEU-25LYS) did not form hydrogen bonds but had relatively higher $\lambda_{\alpha,\beta}$ values.
-This may be because of their interactions are stronger than those contacts with no hydrogen bonds, which are all hydrophobic residues with weak Van der Waals interactions.
+This may be because their interactions are stronger than those contacts with no hydrogen bonds, which are all hydrophobic residues with weak Van der Waals interactions.

 A smaller data set consisting of $\lambda_{\alpha,\alpha+4}$ and $c_{HB}$ with hydrogen bonds formed was used to fit a linear regression relationship, as shown in [@fig:hb_all_ii4]b.
 The Pearson correlation coefficient and $p$-value are 0.80 (> 0.3) and 0.001 ($\ll$ 0.05), respectively, indicating a stronger correlation relationship than for all hydrogen bond contacts.
-The contact distance is a factor that can affect the thermal transport through contacts.[@reid2018] For data set used in [@fig:hb_all_ii4]a, their distance varied at a relatively broad range (2 - 4 Å) compared to the smaller data set used in [@fig:hb_all_ii4]b, where the distances of all contacts were 2.1 $\pm$ 0.2 Å.
+The contact distance is a factor that can affect thermal transport through contacts.[@reid2018] For the data set used in [@fig:hb_all_ii4]a, their distance varied at a relatively broad range (2 - 4 Å) compared to the smaller data set used in [@fig:hb_all_ii4]b, where the distances of all contacts were 2.1 $\pm$ 0.2 Å.

 <!-- $\pi$ stacking: Phe7-Phe11, Phe11-Phe18, Phe7-Phe18.
 only Phe7-Phe11 has the largest $\lambda$, while Phe7-18 and Phe11-18 have a same $\lambda$ with no hydrogen bonds for them. -->